Hope fades that trade pact could melt Japan butter shortage

 NOT ENOUGH?

-Japan, the United States and 10 other Pacific Rim countries reached the most ambitious trade pact in a generation earlier in October, aiming to liberalize commerce in 40 percent of the world's economy.
+Japan, the United States and 10 other Pacific Rim countries reached the most ambitious trade pact in a generation earlier in October, aiming to liberalise commerce in 40 percent of the world's economy.

 The deal allows Japan to keeps its complex import quota system under which about 3,000 tonnes of butter have been shipped in annually over the past three years at a low-duty rate, but adds a new quota of up to about 3,700 tonnes at a lower tariff still.